jb-gy/blog/README.md

 - Collaborated in a team of two to analyze the "Motor_Vehicle_Collisions_-_Crashes.csv" dataset, focusing on NYC vehicle accidents from 2016 to 2022.
 - Filtered and cleaned the large dataset, reducing it from over a million records to approximately 154,000 records for more accurate analysis.
 - Utilized Jupyter Python workspace and leveraged various libraries (e.g., pandas, NumPy, matplotlib) to develop and train a precise predictive model.
+- Trained and visualized the model using multiple python libraries and achieved a RMSE of ~ 0.38%
 - Conducted thorough data exploration and cleaning to ensure high-quality data for analysis and modeling.
 - Presented findings and model results to the class, demonstrating a deep understanding of the dataset and the analytical techniques employed.
 - Demonstrated strong teamwork and communication skills, coordinating effectively to meet project deadlines and deliver high-quality results.